Skip advert

 Advertisement - Article continues below

-Another huge consideration is the recycling process.
-Belgium-based company Umicore is one business already offering recycling for lithium-ion batteries.
-It reclaims the valuable metals using a combination of pyro and hydro-metallurgy, recycling around 35,000 EV batteries a year in its pilot plant.
 According to a company spokesperson, Umicore “can easily scale up its recycling activities when the market grows, which we expect to happen in 2025".
-Even better, metals are infinitely recyclable, so they can be reclaimed from used batteries and to produce new batteries that are as good as any other.
+What makes it even better is that these metals can be recycled indefinitely, so they can be reclaimed from used batteries and to produce new batteries that are as good as any other for as long as the company wants.

 In November 2020, Finnish company Fortum announced the development of "a new and efficient way" to recycle lithium from rechargeable batteries.
-Before the development, the firm was already achieving a claimed recycling rate of over 80% for lithium-ion battery materials, thanks to a low-CO2 hydrometallurgical recycling process to recover cobalt, nickel and manganese.
+Before the development, the firm was already achieving a claimed recycling rate of over 80% for lithium-ion battery materials with 95% of the valuable metals inside the battery put back into circulation to make new batteries, thanks to a low-CO2 recycling process to recover cobalt, nickel and manganese.

 Advertisement - Article continues below